 The Winner: The Vertuo, because there are more drink options.

 The extraction method of the VertuoLine machines uses "centrifusion technology," where they spin the capsules at ultra-high speeds to create a thick crema to top off your coffee.

-As we spoke about earlier, the VertuoLine machines use the barcode system.
-This is convenient in that you literally just press one button, and it does all the adjusting of settings for you, offering an excellent coffee beverage every time.
+The VertuoLine machines use the barcode system on their capsules.
+I press one button, and it does all the adjusting of settings for me, offering a good coffee every time.